 Already Screwed Up?
 How to Make it Right

 Did you create a huge faux paus on your site?
-Did you insult your readers, lie or steal another writer’s content?
+Did you insult your readers, lie or steal another writer's content?
+I'm sure everyone makes mistakes, especially in blogging.
 Although some of your readers may never forgive you, most people will understand that you are human and make mistakes.
 Here is the catch, though…You have to admit that you made a mistake, apologize for it and do everything you can to make it right.

 Be honest, upfront and fair to your readers and they will follow you almost anyway.